-The Bitcoin you hold in your crypto wallet isn’t simply an investment.
+The Bitcoin you hold in your cryptocurrency wallet isn’t simply an investment.
 It’s a currency.
 And a revolutionary one at that.

 With each passing day, more and more companies are starting to accept Bitcoin as a means of payment.
 Bitcoin transactions are not the cheapest, but some companies also accept other cryptocurrencies like Etherereum ETH and Bitcoin Cash BCH.
 Everyone from tech industry giants to your neighbourhood pizza place is entering the cryptocurrency world.
 And for a good reason.
 Bitcoin payments are quick, inexpensive, decentralized, and secure.
 Put simply, it’s the payment system of the future.